google/docsy/userguide/content/en/docs/Adding content/navigation.md

 As an alternative to GCSE, you can use [Algolia DocSearch](https://docsearch.algolia.com/) with this theme.
 Algolia DocSearch is free for public documentation sites.
 Docsy supports Algolia DocSearch V3.

+{{% alert title="Note" %}}
+Docsy previously supported Algolia DocSearch V2, which is now deprecated.
+If you are an existing Algolia DocSearch V2 user and want to use the latest Docsy version, [follow the migration instructions](https://docsearch.algolia.com/docs/migrating-from-v2) in the DocSearch documentation to update your DocSearch code snippet.
+{{% /alert %}}

 ### Sign up for Algolia DocSearch

 Complete the form at [https://docsearch.algolia.com/apply/](https://docsearch.algolia.com/apply/).